-Not even the most sophisticated navigational systems marine life can possess are immune from making bad decisions or, in getting caught in a bad scenario such as the low tide anomalies of this area and other areas where this occurs repeatedly throughout the world.
+Not even the most sophisticated navigational systems marine life can possess are immune from making bad decisions or getting caught in a bad scenario, such as the low tide anomalies of this area and other areas where this repeatedly occurs throughout the world.

 Like humans, wildlife is hardly exempt from becoming entrenched in precarious situations over which they have little or no control.
 Perhaps, this is the case with these whales in this area when this event has transpired over and over throughout the years.

 The theory that they’re all sick and dying sounds peculiar as well.
 Surely, in any large group of living beings, some will always be sick and dying.
-Whales and dolphin tend to “follow the pack” and may have become caught up in following a lesser numbers who were injured, caught in nets, sick and dying and choose to beach themselves when they can no longer swim.
+But, on the other hand, whales and dolphins tend to “follow the pack” and may have become caught up in following lesser numbers who were injured, caught in nets, sick, and dying, and choose to beach themselves when they can no longer swim.

 We’ll continue to stay updated on the progress of these dedicated rescuers and the outcome for the remaining precious animals.
-Human or animal, we all have the right to a place in this world and must rally for one another in times of need.
+But, human or animal, we all have the right to a place in this world and must rally for one another in times of need.

 Photo from one year ago today, February 11, 2016: